-Major decisions that may change the nature of Contact and require shareholder approval would be presented to shareholders for their vote at an Annual Shareholder Meeting.
-There have been no major decisions made during FY23 that required shareholder approval.
+During FY24, there have not been any major decisions that would change the nature of Contact.
 Where required, we would seek shareholder approval in accordance with the requirements of the NZX Listing Rules and Companies Act 1993.

 If seeking additional equity capital, issuers of quoted equity securities should offer further equity securities to existing equity security holders of the same class on a pro rata basis, and on no less favourable terms, before further equity securities are offered to other investors.